JourneyMakesUBG/GimkitCheat/README.md

 7. Download [App.4382044d.js](/overrides/App.4382044d.js), and place it in the "www.gimkit.com" folder

 Whenever you load the page, keep the console open until you see the "Gimkit Cheat Override Loaded" message.

+## Updating the override

+In order to update the override, simply redownload [App.4382044d.js](/overrides/App.4382044d.js) and replace the old one.